Lixhr/Greffe/README.md

 Select any instruction in IDA, Greffe replaces it with a branch to a user-written C handler.
 The original instruction is relocated and executed transparently after the handler returns.

 Instruction relocation is powered by [frida-gum](https://github.com/frida/frida-gum).
-Currently supported architectures: ARM, Thumb, ARM64.
+Currently supported architectures: Thumb. (*Arm64/32 in progress*)

 ---